TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/TutorialDdev.rst

     ddev start

-The webserver is now running but TYPO3 is not installed.
+The webserver is now running but TYPO3 is not yet installed.

 Install TYPO3
 -------------